 I was back in the 5s Black side for the weekend.
 This time it will be captained by Adam O’Connor as Vasu Patel’s out due to a finger injury he sustained before the holiday break.
 Adam didn’t do his leadership prospects no harm as the Blacks won a tight low scoring game against the Blue Demons last week.
 More importantly, I reunite with Simon Edmonson as well.
-The trio of Adam, Simon and myself have been a winning combination on two occasions this season.
+The trio of Adam, Simon, and I have been a winning combination on two occasions this season.
 Against ANU White and in the Ginninderra Derby, we took 6 wickets between us.
-Thereby hopefully we can combine once more for another victory.
+Thereby hopefully, we can combine once more for another victory.

 The wicket itself looked very green but very hard.
-From past experience, these wickets proved to be very good to bat on so it’s best to win the toss the bat.
+From past experience, these wickets proved to be very good to bat on, so it’s best to win the toss the bat.
 However, that wasn’t quite Adam’s thinking.
-He felt that the pitch was unlikely to deteriorate and therefore be still good to bat on.
-As it turned out, when he won the toss he decided to bowl first.
-Aside from the fact the pitch isn’t likely to deteriorate, he reasoned that our best chances of winning is to chase.
+He felt that the pitch was unlikely to deteriorate and, therefore, still be good to bat on.
+As it turned out, when he won the toss, he decided to bowl first.
+Aside from the fact, the pitch isn’t likely to deteriorate, he reasoned that our best chances of winning is to chase.

 I was then looking forward to resuming my bowling partnership with Simon at the top until Adam announced that he was planning to use me in the middle overs as he preferred the extra pace of Liam O’Connell and Vishal Patel.
-Fair enough, I had done a middle overs job before so it was fine by me although I felt I was at my best with the new ball.
+Fair enough, I had done a middle overs job before, so it was fine by me although I felt I was at my best with the new ball.

 As it turned out, Creek got off to a flyer in the heat.
-Liam in particular took some stick and after four overs, he was out of the attack and I replaced him as Vishal Patel wanted to bowl at Simon’s end.
+Liam, in particular, took some stick, and after four overs, he was out of the attack, and I replaced him as Vishal Patel wanted to bowl at Simon’s end.
 Simon again took the early breakthroughs.
 Costello chipped a catch to mid-on while Godfree chipped a catch to Vishal at mid-wicket.

 Ultimately it was fitting that Vishal finished it off two overs later, in the 30th over.
 He launched Wheadon for consecutive sixes to pull off the stunning chase.
-He finished with 74 not out off 45 balls with 9 fours and 3 sixes and put on an unbroken 107 with Simon who finished with 26 not out.
+He finished with 74 not out off 45 balls with 9 fours and 3 sixes and put on an unbroken 107 with Simon, who finished with 26 not out.
 It was indeed the great escape considering we were gone for all money until the miraculous happened.
 No wonder Adam termed it a stunning victory.
 It was definitely one of the best wins I’ve ever been apart of given that I had played my part with three wickets earlier on.
-The manner of the victory does embody “we will fight until the final wicket falls” as described in our club song which we definitely sung in full gusto.
-Having been at the receiving end of a lower order resistance by Weston Creek earlier in the season when playing for 5s Yellow, now it felt good to benefit from such resistance and for them to be at the receiving end for once.
+The manner of the victory does embody “we will fight until the final wicket falls,” as described in our club song, which we definitely sang in full gusto.
+Having been at the receiving end of a lower order resistance by Weston Creek earlier in the season when playing for 5s Yellow, now it felt good to benefit from such strength and for them to be at the receiving end for once.